 At this point, we will go with the assumption that you have ordered a CDN account with us.
 However, if you have any questions about ordering or configuring a CDN with Liquid Web, do not hesitate to contact a Liquid Web Sales Engineer at the number below.

 The first step, if not completed already, is to install and activate the W3 Total Cache plugin.
-An article on installing WordPress plugins can be viewed in our piece entitled “WordPress Tutorial 3: How to Install a New Plugin, Theme, or Widget” should you require.
+An article on installing WordPress plugins can be viewed in our piece entitled “WordPress Tutorial 3: How to Install a New Plugin, Theme, or Widget”